Table of Contents

 - Click here for a video showing how to do this with resistance bands

-- It is important to set the roller pads correctly just above the thighs.
+- It is important to set the knee anchors (the pads that go right above your legs when you are sitting in the pulldown machine) correctly just above the thighs.
 This prevents you from sliding backwards and out of the seat when pulling the weight down.

-- If you are using more weight than you weigh start by putting your legs under the roller pads.
+- If you are using more weight than you weigh start by putting your legs under the knee anchors.
 Then brace your thighs against them as you pull yourself into position.

 - It is easy to vary how much you lean back when doing these.
 If you lean back significantly it turns more into a high rowing exercise.
 This is not necessarily a bad thing, but try to be consistent with the angle of your trunk throughout the exercise to more accurately track progress.

 - In Lesson 14 when I provide example exercise programs I commonly include an underhand leaning lat pulldown, where you would purposely lean back ~30 degrees throughout the movement so that this movement functions both as a pulldown and a high rowing movement.

 - Alternatively, you can do a variation where you start with your torso vertical and end while leaning far back to allow further extension of your arms behind your torso at the end of the movement.
 This further extension would allow a greater range of motion of the lats to be used.

 - Pull the handle down by focusing on bringing your elbows to your hips until the handle clears your chin.
 Then let it raise back up while controlling its ascent.

 - You can vary your grip width and whether your palms face towards you, away from you, or towards each other.

 - You can vary how much you lean back.

 - A pulldown is easier than the pull-up since there are fewer stability requirements.
 This is a good exercise to build relevant strength for pull-ups but it will not carry over perfectly.